eufy Floodlight Camera review 2026

 Ultimately, those who did upgrade to the E340 tend to agree that it’s an obvious improvement over earlier models – more durable, better-performing, and with a more user-friendly app.

-Final word on eufy Floodlight Camera review
+Final word on eufy Floodlight Camera E340

 After extensive research and evaluation with the Cybernews team, I can confidently say that the eufy Floodlight Camera E340 is one of the better options in its price range.
 It has 3K video, AI-powered detection, and 360-degree, zero-blindspot coverage, all without a monthly recurring fee.
 Also, the local storage and data privacy-focused approach are great added touches if you want full, private control of your footage.